PoonamHardikPatel/PoonamsBookStore/PoonamsBookStore/README.txt

 2022-11-11 5:15 pm

-- Open VS 2019
+- Open Visual Studio Community 2019
-- Clone the repository ..
+- Clone the repository of existing project from GitHub

 - But "Categories" table is not showing in SQL Server Database
 - So trying again with the migration and update steps for Category.